Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QLineEdit-c.rst

 | Ctrl+Y            | Redoes the last undone operation.                         |
 +-------------------+-----------------------------------------------------------+

-Any other key sequence that represents a valid character, will cause the character to be inserted into the line edit.
+Any other keystroke that represents a valid character, will cause the character to be inserted into the line edit.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QTextEdit`, :sip:ref:`~PyQt6.QtWidgets.QLabel`, :sip:ref:`~PyQt6.QtWidgets.QComboBox`, `Line Edits Example <https://doc.qt.io/qt-6/qtwidgets-widgets-lineedits-example.html>`_.